kubernetes/enhancements/keps/sig-storage/2639-secret-configmap-protection/README.md

       - Verify immediate deletion of a ConfigMap that is used but doesn't have annotation
       - Verify that ConfigMap used by a Pod as volume is not removed immediately
       - Verify that ConfigMap used by a Pod as EnvVar is not removed immediately
+      - Verify that ConfigMap used by a Deployment, a StatefulSet, a Daemonset, and a CronJob as volume has proper Liens
+      - Verify that ConfigMap used by a Deployment, a StatefulSet, a Daemonset, and a CronJob as EnvVar has proper Liens
     - Lien feature disabled:
       - Verify immediate deletion of a secret that is not used
       - Verify immediate deletion of a secret that is used by a Pod